AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

   - template: text
     block: text
     content: |-
-      * Sports fields have a reduced capacity of 40 for occupancy for athletes, coaches, and officials, to allow for appropriate social distancing for parents and guardians only who are allowed to attend.
+      * Sports fields have a reduced capacity of 40 for occupancy for athletes, coaches, and officials, to allow for appropriate social distancing
+      * Only parents/guardians and families are allowed to attend as spectators
       * Signage will be posted and distributed asking/informing guests the following:

         _If you have a fever, shortness of breath, cough, or have tested positive for COVID-19, please do not enter the facility and seek medical advice._